Dquez/Medium_Tech_News_Scraper/README.md

 ## Overview

-In this project, I created app that allows you to scrape [Medium](https://medium.com/) This app is a full-stack app which performs multiple functions on the back end, including routing the user based on the url endpoint they request, utilizing a Mongoose ORM to query the Mongo database, and sending the data back to the user using a custom API and ajax calls.This app interacts with the databse using all the CRUD methods.
+In this project, I created an app that allows you to scrape [Medium](https://medium.com/).
+This app is a full-stack app which performs multiple functions on the back end, including routing the user based on the url endpoint they request, utilizing a Mongoose ORM to query the Mongo database, and sending the data back to the user using a custom API and ajax calls.
+This app interacts with the databse using all the CRUD methods.

 ## Inspiration